larpon/vab-sdl/README.md

 ## Good To Know

-* Currently `vab-sdl` supports SDL2 versions from `2.0.14` and up.
+* Currently `vab-sdl` supports SDL2 and SDL3 versions from `2.0.14` and up.
-  The reason we do not support *all* versions is because SDL2's own Android support was cumbersome and cryptic at the time the older versions was developed.
+  The reason we do not support *all* SDL2 versions is because SDL2's own Android support was cumbersome and cryptic at the time the older versions was developed.
   It can surely be achieved but requires a lot of time and effort to get working.
   In reality this should not be a problem since SDL2 is backwards compatible.
   So source written for SDL2 versions <= `2.0.12` should compile and run just fine for Android with newer versions of SDL2.
-* `vab-sdl` determines what version of SDL2 to build based on the version branch checked out in `~/.vmodules/sdl`.
+* `vab-sdl` determines what version of SDL to build based on the version branch checked out in `~/.vmodules/sdl`.
   Alternatively you can set the ENV var `SDL_VERSION` or pass `--sdl-version` when building.
-* `vab-sdl` ships it's own modules for building SDL2 from source.
+* `vab-sdl` ships it's own modules for building SDL from source.
 * As a convenience, `vab-sdl` wraps *most* of `vab`'s existing functionality, if something is missing or broken please open an issue with this project.
 * The lib name of the `.so` file that `vab-sdl` produces is currently always `libmain.so`.